The Census as a

 Power Building Strategy

-The California Native Vote Project (CNVP) is one of two statewide organizations contracted by the State of California to conduct statewide census outreach and education to ensure a fair and accurate count for Census 2020.
+The California Native Vote Project (CNVP) was one of two statewide organizations contracted by the State of California to conduct statewide census outreach and education to ensure a fair and accurate count for Census 2020.